GabeSamurai/ParadiseOS/README.md

 # ParadiseOS
 This is a sort of "file system" implementation of the ParadiseOS project, albeit heavily modified.
 I wont be giving the full explanation about the the stuff but i will link in the place where you can understand the concept, and tell where my controls diverge from theirs.
+In resume, it seeks to simulate a sort of "virtual reality" where the user is a force and can manipulate objects around him by choosing to "become" one of those objects.

 LINK: https://wiki.xxiivv.com/site/paradise.html